shoppad/mesa-templates/recharge/order/send-renewal-to-google-analytics/README.md

 ## Setup

-### Insert snippet for analytics to be added to checkouts in recharge
+### Insert snippet for Analytics to be added to checkouts in recharge

 Add this snippet to cart.liquid, inside the `<form>` tag, to capture the GA client ID on checkout
 ```